 From the Authentication list, select the authentication type:

-Windows credentials requires you to run CLion on Windows in the same domain as the Microsoft SQL Server database.
+Windows credentials: connect by using your Windows domain creadentials.
+Requires to run CLion on Windows in the same domain as the Microsoft SQL Server database.
 Works as the Single-Sign On (SSO).

 Kerberos: connecting by using Kerberos authentication.
 Requires a Kerberos server and authentication with

 Domain credentials: connect by using a domain, a username, and a password.

 To ensure that the connection to the data source is successful, click the Test Connection link.